• Overview

 And a master’s degree from Smith College School for Social Work

-I’m a psychotherapist based in West Philadelphia
+I’m a psychotherapist based in Philadelphia

 I have published on anxiety and clinical neuroscience